KIT-CONVERTED VEHICLES: There are differences between kit-converts and kit-built vehicles.

 The vehicle may not meet all the conditions for keeping the original registration number.
 In this case, DVLA issue Q registration numbers to use on the vehicle licence plates.
 But, all vehicles must pass a relevant type approval test before they get a Q registration.

-Once a vehicle has a Certificate of Destruction it must never reappear as a complete vehicle or get presented for registration.
+Note: Once a vehicle has a Certificate of Destruction it must never reappear as a complete vehicle or get presented for registration.
 Even so, some components may get recycled.
 But, you cannot keep the original registration or the original vehicle identification number.

 Kit-built Vehicles: The correct procedures for vehicle registration of kit-builds at the DVLA.